 We have established a successful track record during the six years since our inception.
-As of December 31, 2022, there were more than 4.7 million vehicles on the road with ECARX products and solutions onboard.
+Currently, there are more than 5 million vehicles on the road with ECARX products and solutions onboard.
 As of December 31, 2022, we had a team of 1,501 full-time employees globally, among which approximately 73% belong to our R&D division, providing the foundation for us to serve 21 vehicle brands across Asia-Pacific and Europe.